crymscom/srganalytics-ios/README.md

 ### Info.plist settings

 The library automatically tracks which SRG SSR applications are installed on a user device, and sends this information to comScore.
-For this mechanism to work properly, though, your application **must** declare all official SRG SSR application URL schemes as being supported in its `Info.plist` file:
+For this mechanism to work properly, though, your application **must** declare all official SRG SSR application URL schemes as being supported in its `Info.plist` file.
+This is achieved as follows:

 * Open your application `Info.plist` file
-* Add the `LSApplicationQueriesSchemes` key if it does not exist, and ensure that the associated array of values **contains all URL schemes** found at the [following URL](http://pastebin.com/raw/RnZYEWCA).
-The schemes correspond to all values found under the `ios` dictionary keys (e.g. `playrts`, `srfplayer`)
+* Add the `LSApplicationQueriesSchemes` key if it does not exist, and ensure that the associated array of values **is a superset of all URL schemes** found at the [following URL](http://pastebin.com/raw/RnZYEWCA).
+The schemes themselves must be extracted from all `ios` dictionary keys (e.g. `playrts`, `srfplayer`)

-If this is not done appropriately, application installations will be reported incorrectly, and an error message will be logged.
+If this setup is not done appropriately, application installations will be reported incorrectly to comScore, and an error message will be logged.
+This situation is not catastropic but should be fixed when possible to ensure accurate measurements.

+Since the list available from the above URL might change from time to time, the warning might resurface later to remind you to update your `Info.plist` file accordingly.
+Be sure to check your application logs (see `Logging` below).

 ### Working with the library